caitlinmeyer/2021/_projects/2024-02-28-pa-research.md

 For learning objectives, prework, and session outlines, head to the [series outline](https://drive.google.com/file/d/1wKZ0Mi31XgT85Of37dVZ8ZQBqE86O9YK/view?usp=sharing).
 Within that document, there are links to the prework experiences, in-class activities built out in Google Forms, and more.
 This [slide deck](https://docs.google.com/presentation/d/1PdzaTL8gg6fYVxma4PsGJVgBoZPz_lv50u4tfVOg4nQ/edit?usp=sharing) is representative of the visual style and tone throughout the series.

+## Collaboration with subject matter expert

+This series lives within a year-long course taught by faculty.
+I work with the professor to ensure that the examples within the sessions are highly relevant to what students are learning elsewhere in the curriculum at that moment.
+She shares her presentation materials on related topics so we can synchronize langauge for shared concepts.
+We have presented on our work together at Yale Medical Education Day and the national Physician Assistant Education Association annual meeting.